Menopause Symptoms

 Symptoms

-Urinary problems.
-These include urgency, frequency, incontinence, and an increased risk of urinary tract infections.
+• Bladder.
+Menopause can cause urinary urgency, frequency, and incontinence, and an increased risk of urinary tract infections.

 An Expert Weighs In: